 Stratton finished first in the 200 dash with a time of 23.3, edging out the speedy Jahwaun Cassidy (23.62).
 Voss jumped 6 feet, 2 inches to win the high jump while Golian turned in a time of 11:04.87 to win the mile run.

 The Pirates also took first in three of the four relays.
 Hannibal won the 4x100, 4x200, and the 4x400 relays.

 Stratton, Cassidy, King, and Voss completed the 4x200 with a time of 1:36.43 to take first place while Nichols joined Stratton, Cassidy, and King in finishing first in the 4x100 with a time of 44.48.
 Voss, Curtis, Mike Vaia, and Christian Blane ran the 4x400, finishing first with a time of 3:43.16.

-Page 2 of 2 - On the Lady Pirates’ side of the meet, Hannibal finished with 11 first place finishes.
+On the Lady Pirates’ side of the meet, Hannibal finished with 11 first place finishes.

 Melanie Blase was the only Lady Pirate to win multiple individual events.
 Blase won both the long jump with a distance of 15 feet, 2.75 inches while also taking first in 200 dash with a time of 28.17.

 “Melanie Blase had four quality performances,” St Clair said.
 “Her long jump was great for a first meet.”

 Blase was also a member of the first place finishing 4x200 relay and the first place finishing 4x100 relay.
 The 4x200 turned in a time of 1:58.84 while the 4x100 finished in 54.44.
 Joining Blase on the 4x200 was LaNina Williams, Julie Colborn and Julie Zeiger.
 The 4x100 consisted of Williams, Colborn and Morgan Hall.